segmentio/segment-docs/src/guides/how-to-guides/collect-on-client-or-server.md

 ---
-title: "Should I instrument data collection on the client or server?"
+title: Should I collect data on the client or server?
 ---

 One of the most common questions we receive is: "Should I use one of your client-side libraries or one of your server-side libraries?"